9 Tips For a Fabulous Flower Garden When Transitioning to Fall

 fall perennials growing in the garden such as black-eyed Susans, mums, sedum autumn joy

-If your summer annuals have fizzled out, swap them for fall-blooming perennials that can handle cooler weather and shorter days.
+When your summer annuals fizzle, swap them for fall-blooming perennials that shrug off cooler nights and shorter days.
+A few of my go-to favorites:

 fall cottage garden with phlox, sedum autumn joy, mums, and black-eyed Susans